Admissions and Records

 - Complete a Fullerton College Application for admission.

-- Complete and sign the Special Admit Student Form.
+- Complete and sign the Special Admit Packet.
 A new Special Admit Student form must be submitted each term.

 - Take the Special Admit form to the Fullerton College Counseling office for approval and prerequisite clearance.